tensorpack/tensorpack/docs/tutorial/philosophy/dataflow.md

 It only has to be fast enough.

-If you have used other data loading libraries, you may doubt how easy it is to make data pipeline fast enough, with pure Python.
+If you have used other data loading libraries, you may doubt how easy it is to make data pipeline fast enough with pure Python.
-In fact, it is usually not hard with DataFlow.
+In fact, it is usually not hard with DataFlow, because it's carefully optimized.

 For example: if you train a ResNet-50 on ImageNet, DataFlow is fast enough for you unless you use